SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The autosave feature is intended to prevent loss of work, but it is not a
 replacement for `git`.
-By making commits in `git`, you track your changes, and
+By using ``renku save`` or making commits in `git`, you
-pushing back to RenkuLab ensures that they are visible to others.
-And although
+track your changes and ensure that they are visible to others.
+And although we
-we are always working to improve robustness, in some situations, autosave can
+are always working to improve robustness, in some situations, autosave can fail.
-fail.
 So the most secure way to keep your work is to commit and push to origin.